Special Education (SPE)

 Fall Semester

 This 1.5 credit course is intended to increase the ability of special educators to write Individual Education Programs that clearly articulate the performance levels, student needs, goals, objectives, and service delivery.
 Participants will develop knowledge of the guidelines and laws for Special Education.
 Participants will have an opportunity to give and get feedback and to implement strategies for developing IEPs that are effective.
-The IEPs should reflect an understanding of the guidelines and laws for Special Education and should clearly communicate the specific actions, accommodations, and component of service being provided to the student.
+The IEPs should reflect an understanding of the guidelines and laws for Special Education and should clearly communicate the specific actions, accommodations, and components of service being provided to the student.
 Participants will have an opportunity to give and get feedback and to learn strategies for making IEPs more useful to their daily work.

 SPE 3451 - Pre-Practicum I: Registered Behavioral Technician (RBT) - 1 credit